-A service at the Church of the Epiphany in Los Angeles in 1968.
-Photo: La Raza Photograph Collection, courtesy of the UCLA Chicano Studies Research Center via RNS
+A service at Church of the Epiphany in Los Angeles in 1968. © La Raza Staff.
+From the La Raza

-"It's an important moment to capture the important role of the church," said Armando Vazquez-Ramos, who grew up in Lincoln Heights after emigrating from Mexico in 1961.
+"It's an important moment to capture the important role of the church," said Armand Vazquez-Ramos, who grew up in Lincoln Heights after emigrating from Mexico in 1961.
 "I hope to God it will continue to be an activist, community-minded church."